amul-dhungel/music_app-layout-concept/README.md

-# music_app
+# music_app Concept Layout

-A new Flutter project.
+This is the layout concept of music app developed from flutter framework

 ## Getting Started